Netherlands3D/twin/Packages/eu.netherlands3d.obj-importer/README.md

 ﻿objImporter
 ===========

-Using this package it is possible to create a gameobject from an obj-file.
+Using this package it is possible to create a gameobject from an obj-file in runtime.

 ## Usage